 All you need to do is sell seven items.
 Now consider this – if you sell your seven items, using low ticket items that sell fast, that puts you in place for the high ticket items at a higher price.

+You'd have made as much as 8.5%; when you reach the higher end of the selling scale.

 #2 People Purchase More Than A Single Item